Typeform/embed/docs/callbacks.md

 The `onQuestionChanged` callback will execute whenever respondent navigates between questions.
 The event is sent when navigating in the form forward or backward.

-At the moment it is not possible to identify which question is displayed to respondent.
+Payload contains `ref` to identify which question is displayed.

 In JavaScript: